nguoibattrang/Forwarder/README.md

 1. Implement the `Source` interface in the `input/` package.
 2. Add the new source type to the factory in `factory.go`.

-### Adding a New Filter
+### Adding a New Extractor
 1. Implement the `Filter` interface in the `filter/` package.
-2. Integrate the new filter into the message processing flow in `main.go`.
+2. Integrate the new extractor into the message processing flow in `main.go`.

 ### Adding a New Transformer
 1. Implement the `Transformer` interface in the `transform/` package.